tmatti/resume/README.md

 ##### Research Assistant
 Jan 2013 - Apr 2014
-I developed a Python application that attemped to detect financial fraud events by analyzing tweets in real time.
+I developed a Python application that attempted to detect financial fraud events by analyzing tweets in real time.
 Tweets were filtered by financial fraud related keywords and selected for processing, where important information about the suspect was extracted.
 Real time summary report was generated.
 This was a partnership with a researcher at American Express.
 I won first place at a conference for my work on this.

 ##### Research Assistant
 May 2013 - Sep 2013